Running the Pipeline#

 |

-Path to configuration file (default: |
+Path to the YAML configuration file |

 |